studiometa/scss-toolkit/readme.md

 // Import dependencies:
 // - _config.scss to override the SCSS toolkit's defaults
 // - @studiometa/scss-toolkit/components/reset to get some nice defaults
-// - @studiometa/scss-toolkit with the `$has-classes` variable set to `true`
-//   for the functions, mixins and classes helpers
 @import './config';
 @import '~@studiometa/scss-toolkit/components/reset';

+// Import your project files
+@import './components/foo';
+@import './components/bar';
+// ...

+// Import the toolkit latst with the `$has-classes` variable set to `true`
+// for the functions, mixins and classes helpers.
+Importing it last will let
+// you use the classes without the `--force` modifier to override some
+// of your components behaviours.
 $has-classes: true;
 @import '~@studiometa/scss-toolkit';
 $has-classes: false;

-// ...
 ```

 > ⚠️ We reset the `$has-classes` variable to `false` right after the toolkit import to make sure future import in any SCSS file will only import the mixins, functions and variables declarations without the class helpers.